pypeit/PypeIt/doc/calcheck.rst

 frames.
 Otherwise, it will exit after organizing the files and will produce a new .group file for your inspection.

+You should confirm that the correct number of science and exposure standard files have been identified.

 Settings
 ========